OpenCyphal/nunavut/CONTRIBUTING.rst

     This is documentation for contributors developing nunavut.
 If you are a user of this software you can ignore everything here.

-    - To ask questions about nunavut or UAVCAN in general please see the `UAVCAN forum`_.
+    - To ask questions about nunavut or Cyphal in general please see the `OpenCyphal forum`_.
     - See `nunavut on read the docs`_ for the full set of nunavut documentation.
-    - See the `UAVCAN website`_ for documentation on the UAVCAN protocol.
+    - See the `OpenCyphal website`_ for documentation on the Cyphal protocol.

 .. warning::